 Could we say, guarding our heart would be tantamount to exercising our new heart so that it does not become weak and sickly?
-If we exercise our heart will we not build muscles of faith, trust, love — ?
+If we exercise our hearts will we not build muscles of faith, trust, and love —?
 I think we could name all the fruits of the Spirit right here.
 Galatians 5:22-23.
 May I say if these fruits are not steadily increasing in us, we are not well guarding our hearts?
 Ouch!

 Forgiveness that leads to healing – it truly must be my Word for 2018.